lincolnpaul-devEng/robin-dark-web-osint/README.md

 >
 > Use responsibly and at your own risk.
 Ensure you comply with all relevant laws and institutional policies before conducting OSINT investigations.
 >
-> Additionally, Robin leverages third-party APIs (including LLMs).
+> Additionally, Cripper leverages third-party APIs (including LLMs).
 Be cautious when sending potentially sensitive queries, and review the terms of service for any API or model provider you use.

 ## Installation
 > [!NOTE]